wwall/lein-jflex/README.md

 ## Usage

-Put `[lein-jflex "0.1.0"]` into the `:plugins` vector of your `project.clj` and set `:jflex` as vector oof map.
+Put `[lein-jflex "0.1.0"]` into the `:plugins` vector of your `project.clj` and set `:jflex` as vector of map.
 Each map must have two keys :file and :output-file

 Then compile any JFlex source files to Java source files by running: